It’s an eye-catching headline in your Facebook feed: Do you know what’s REALLY in your water?

 But many of those stories, even those that use data directly from utilities’ water quality reports, are misleading and don’t provide adequate context.

-“People need to stay informed and make sure they understand what they are reading,” said Zeke Campbell, Denver Water’s director of water quality and treatment.
-“One of the best ways to do that is to speak directly to your utility.”
+“People need to stay informed and make sure they understand what they are reading,” said Nicole Poncelet-Johnson, Denver Water’s director of water quality and treatment.
+“One of the best ways to do that is to speak directly to your utility and refer to reputable websites for water quality information like the EPA and CDPHE.”

 All drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that the water poses a health risk.

 Technology has improved so rapidly that what was undetectable a generation or two ago is now being measured.

 “In the 1970s, we could only detect in parts per million.
-Now we detect things in parts per billion, trillion and even quadrillion,” Campbell said.
+Now we detect things in parts per billion, trillion and even quadrillion,” Poncelet-Johnson said.
 “Detection has advanced so much — but now that we can detect it, what does that mean?”

 Each year, Denver Water takes more than 35,000 samples and performs nearly 70,000 tests to ensure its water is safe to drink — more than required by federal law.
 Denver Water’s scientists test for regulated contaminants, such as chloroforms, as well as nonregulated substances, such as hormones and pesticides.
 They use that data to make sure tap water is as safe as possible — should we manage the watershed differently?
 Or should we tweak the amount of chemicals used to treat tap water?